PriyaShrinithi/Titanic/README.md

     SibSp is the abbreviated form of Sibling and Spouse.
     It was observed that Those with 1 Sibling or just their Spouse had a higher chance if Survival.

+  ### Age vs Survived:
+    Prople who were of ages 20-40 have a higher chance of Survuval

+  ### Family vs Survived:
+    Families with 3 members have the highest chances of survival

   ### Name_Title vs Survived:
      People with the Name_Titles: 'Sir', 'Countess' and 'Lady' have survived.
      Additionally, most of the people with the honorifics: 'Mrs', 'Ms', 'Master' have a higher Survival Rate Thus we infer that, Women, Children and Nobles have a higher Survival Rate

 ## Encoding:
-    We have used an Ordinal Encoder to Encode Columns with String values. he Columns encoded using an Ordinal Encoder are as follows:
+    We have used an Ordinal Encoder to Encode Columns with String values.
+    The Columns encoded using an Ordinal Encoder are as follows:
       1. Embarked
       2. Sex
       3. Name_Title